-The Sleep Disorders and Neurodiagnostic Center at Jennie Stuart Health is a four-bedroom, state-of-the-art facility that is accredited by the American Academy of Sleep Medicine.
-The Sleep Center is equipped with modern computer monitoring systems and is staffed by registered polysomnographers and respiratory therapists.
+The Sleep Disorders Center at Jennie Stuart Health is a four-bedroom, state-of-the-art facility that is accredited by the American Academy of Sleep Medicine.
+The Sleep Disorders Center is equipped with modern computer monitoring systems and is staffed by registered polysomnographers and respiratory therapists.
 Your sleep study is interpreted by a staff physician with expertise in sleep disorders.

 At Jennie Stuart Health, our mission is to improve the health and well-being of the community we serve.
 Specifically at the Sleep Disorders Center, we've gone to great lengths to provide the comforts of home in an attractive and inviting setting.